vuex-orm/vuex-orm/docs/guide/components/models.md

 ## Model Conventions

-There are 2 required properties you must set when defining a model, `static entity` and `static fields()`.
+There are 2 required properties you _must_ set when defining a model, `static entity` and `static fields()`.

 ### Entity Name

-`static entity` will be used as state name of Vuex Store.
+`static entity` will be used as the state name of the Vuex Store.

 ```js
 import { Model } from '@vuex-orm/core'